The early climbing stands had boomerang-shaped blades that wrapped around the back of the tree and easily slipped resulting in some accidents.

 The trees also need to be relatively straight and not too thick so the securing strap can fit around the tree.

-It is also not suitable for people who are nervous of heights or the very unfit.
+It is also not suitable for people who are nervous about heights or the very unfit.

 The advantages are: